Delaware First-Time Home Buyer: 2023 Programs and Grants

 The good news is that this is a “silent” second mortgage, meaning you make no monthly payments and pay no interest.
 However, you will have to repay the amount you borrowed in full when you refinance your mortgage, sell the home, move out, or finish paying down your mortgage.

-Before opting for the DSHA’s down payment assistance, compare it with other programs that might be offered by your city or county.
-Additionally, your real estate agent or Realtor should be able to help you identify homeownership programs in your target area.
+Before opting for the DSHA’s down payment assistance, compare it with other programs your city or county might offer.
+Your real estate agent or Realtor should also be able to help you find homeownership programs in the area you want to move to.

 Buying a home in Delaware’s major cities

-Median home prices in Delaware’s three biggest cities are actually lower than the statewide average.
-These metro areas could offer good deals for first-time home buyers.
-And some even have their own down payment assistance programs.
+Delaware’s three largest cities have median home prices that are close to the state average.
+These metro areas may have good deals for first-time home buyers.
+Some even have their own programs for down payment assistance.

 Wilmington first-time home buyers